nandorocker/evenly-web/_jobs/ios-developer.md

  - Build high quality applications on your favorite mobile platform.
  - Reading and writing German and English, at least one of those very well.
  - Good communication skills: Working in a team and with our clients.
- - 2+ years of iOS development experience.
+ - 2+ years of iOS development experience. (not for the intern role)
  - High quality code and knowledge of best practices (TDD, CI, Cocoapods, etc.)
  - Eager to learn and improve your skills.
  - At least basic knowledge of git or another DVCS.